weavejester/intentions/README.md

   (apply = (:sides shape))
 ```

-Unlike methods, conducts with derived dispatch values inherit
+Unlike methods, conducts with derived dispatch values combine the
 functionality of their parents.
 Because `::square` derives from
-`::quad`, both conducts are used when validating squares:
+`::quad`, both conducts are applied, then combined using `and`:

 ```clojure
 (valid? {:type ::square, :sides [2 2 2 2]})